apitable/apitable/README.md

     - Admin dashboard.
     - Central configuration management.
     - All-in-one enterprise database that **connect all** your software.
-    - ......and more, APITable connects unlimited softwares.
+    - ......and more, APITable connects everything.

 ## 💞 API-oriented